 Today, more than 30 years later, we can confidently state that the diplomacy of independent Kazakhstan has taken place and is developing dynamically, making a significant contribution to the success of our young country.
 It should be noted that Kazakhstan's global diplomacy was not just an essential attribute of the country's true independence but also a key means of ensuring its security, development, and well-being and strengthening international peace and cooperation.
 As an expert on the KazSSR PCFA, Associate Professor M. Yermagambetov wrote: "...yes, Kazakhstan had its diplomacy, and its diplomacy has its history".

 Remembering the path travelled, it is worth looking back at the main historical milestones that preceded the formation of Kazakhstan's diplomacy.
 In particular, it concerns the participation of Kazakhstanis in the diplomacy of the Soviet period.
-On 26 August 1920, an event directly affecting the history of the Kazakh people took place - the establishment of the Autonomous Kyrgyz (Kazakh) Soviet Socialist Republic.

 When considering the competence of the central bodies, it was decided that "foreign affairs and foreign trade remain entirely under the jurisdiction of the central bodies of the RSFSR."
 This decision was made, not least because of severe concerns about the border with China, whose unstable situation created additional uncertainty about the state border of the emerging Soviet country.